KQM-git/TCL/general-mechanics/overworld.md

 * Eagles can get stuck on terrain.
 Unlike other animals they do not have collision with players.
 They can be hit by melee attacks and at short range they attract auto\-aim.

+## Highest Places in Teyvat
+* Some places in Teyvat are [high](../evidence/general-mechanics/overworld.md#highest-places-in-teyvat).
+Such as the hidden library in Enkanomiya having the highest Y-coordinate, followed up by the Dragonspine Skyfrost.

 ## Evidence Vault

 {% page-ref page="../evidence/general-mechanics/overworld.md" %}